 Should I rent or purchase?

 When your child is just starting out we recommend that you rent a quality musical instrument.
 This gives you the flexibility to return the instrument if your child decides not to continue after 1 year.
 If you child decides to continue Bertrand’s Music offers a rent to own program in which all of your money applies towards the retail value of a brand new instrument.
 Bertrand’s Music offers teacher approved instruments with great rental benefits

-Bertrand's Music is based in Souther California and has 5 locations that services all of these areas:
+Bertrand's Music is based in Southern California and has 8 locations that service:

 San Diego County:

 4s Ranch, Carmel Valley, Scripps Ranch, Rancho Penasquitos, Mira Mesa, Poway, Eastlake, Alpine, Bonita, Bonsall, Borrego Springs, Campo, Camp Pendelton, Cardiff, Carlsbad, Chula Vista, Coronado, Delmar, Dulzura, El Cajon, Encinitas, Escondido, Fallbrook, Imperial Beach, Jacumba, Jamul, Julian, La Jolla, La Mesa, Lakeside, Lemon Grove, MCAS, Mt.
 Palomar, National City, Ocean Beach, Oceanside, Pacific Beach, Pala, Pine Valley, Potrero, Ramona, Rancho Bernardo, Rancho Santa Fe, San Marcos, Santa Ysabel, Santee, San Ysidro, Solana Beach, Spring Valley, Valley Center, Vista, Warner Springs

 San Bernardino, Redlands, Rancho Cucamunga, Riverside, Highland, Corona

 Anaheim, MIssion Viejo, Aliso Viejo, Rancho Santa Margarita